 Well, the complaint's been filed.

-At some point the other side will appear through a lawyer.
+At some point, the other side will appear through a lawyer.

-You're seeing on social media now claims, oh, these are baseless Islamophobia and so on.
+You're seeing on social media now claims, oh, these are baseless, Islamophobia, and so on.

 It's absolute nonsense.

-This is a complaint, again, just look at it.
+Again, just look at it.

 Fully documented, independent sourced on every major allegation.